Chapter One: The Beginning

 "No parties, you understand me?
 And make sure you keep the house clean.
 And don't get into any trouble.
 Oh, and absolutely no boys," he said sternly.

-We said our goodbyes and I stood on the front porch and waved to them as they left.
+We said our final goodbyes and I stood on the front porch and waved to them as they left.
 As soon as the car was out of sight I skipped back into the house and bee-lined for the stereo.
 It wasn't often that I got to play my music as loud as I wanted.
 My parents worked a lot so they couldn't really use the distraction.
 My mother was a teacher and my father worked between the bank and the local record studio.

 I danced back into the kitchen and grabbed some coffee, taking up my regular seat at the bar and flipping half-heartedly through the newspaper.
 I found the more I went through it the less I really took in.
 My music seemed to become nothing more than background noise.